-(6) information furnished by the provider to the client over the telephone; and
+(6) information furnished by the provider to the client over the telephone; and maintained until the end of the dispute, five years or the length of time required by statute, whichever is longest.

 (7) the provider shall accept the department's payment as payment in full.